Law school is an empowering experience that gives you a strong foundation and skills that help you in your career path.

 After more than 15 years of training, I still love sharing knowledge, experience and watching the metamorphosis of the participants in my workshops and conferences.

-After working a couple of years of management consultant, I felt like I needed more tools to help the C-level and mid-level managers for lasting results in their leadership styles.
+After working a couple of years as a management consultant, I felt like I needed more tools to help the C-level and mid-level managers for lasting results in their leadership styles.

 I decided to go to a coaching school and chose Erickson Coaching International in 2009.